web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/sri.md

 #### Example

-By default, `SRI` is not turned on, and when it is, its default configuration is as follows:
+By default, `SRI` is not enabled, and when it is, its default configuration is as follows:

 ```js
 {